Ekitji/siem/README.md

 ### Other types of vulnerabilties to search for
 * Search in webserver logs for parameters (language=en.html) that shows file inclusion to test for LFI/RFI
-* Search for application logs for SQL related errors that shows errors on bad charachters.. etc.. etc..
+* Search for application logs for SQL related errors that shows errors on bad charachters..
+* AD attributes (example event.code:"5136" and Attribute:"msDS-KeyCredentialLink") that are commonly abused.
+Find misconfigurations and harden AD. etc.. etc..